Paradigm Lost: Reception

-Oren Barak, political scientist at Hebrew University of Jerusalem, called the book "well-written and thought-provoking", its arguments "persuasive, eloquent, and supported by ample evidence", and said it would be helpful to policy makers and other readers.
+Oren Barak, political scientist at Hebrew University of Jerusalem, called the book "well-written and thought-provoking", with its arguments "supported by ample evidence".
+He said it would be helpful to policy makers and other readers.

 Yasmeen Abu-Laban, political scientist at the University of Alberta, called the book a "well-written and carefully researched new volume" and "an important intervention in the literature on Israel/Palestine".
-However, she argues that he ignores the literature on settler colonialism and Zionism as an example thereof: "From the perspective of settler-colonial studies, there is nothing unusual in the violence associated with the Iron Wall strategy, nor is there anything unintentional about continually seizing land, controlling resources, and blatantly denying self-rule to the Indigenous population through codification of discriminatory treatment."
+However, she argues that Lustick ignores the literature on settler colonialism and Zionism as an example thereof: "From the perspective of settler-colonial studies, there is nothing unusual in the violence associated with the Iron Wall strategy, nor is there anything unintentional about continually seizing land, controlling resources, and blatantly denying self-rule to the Indigenous population through codification of discriminatory treatment."

-According to Nathan Brown, "Paradigm Lost declares what most observers have come to recognize is the case".
+According to political scientist Nathan J. Brown, "Paradigm Lost declares what most observers have come to recognize is the case".
 Brown argues that Lustick exaggerates the two-state solution, which Brown says did not become paradigmatic until it was no longer realistic.
 Brown sees a weakness in the book as its lack of attention to Palestinian politics and "the desiccation of Palestinian national institutions" in the failure of the two-state solution.

 Lawrence Davidson calls it "a good book: well written, well researched and presenting a necessary and welcome argument".
 However, Davidson argues that the Palestinian–Jewish cooperation that Lustick called for was coming into existence in the early twentieth century, but was destroyed by Zionism.
 He is not optimistic that democratization can be achieved.

 David Abraham, Marxist historian and Professor Emeritus of Law at the University of Miami, argues that the solutions Lustick proposes are improbable, overlooking anti-normalization sentiment in Palestinian society as well as overestimating the likelihood that Israeli annexation supporters would choose equality over apartheid: "the incentives for the OSR programme today are as lacking as those for the TSS".
-Yoav Peled describes Paradigm Lost as "a path-breaking book, anchoring the credo of the ‘one-state reality paradigm’ in a foundational text" but criticizes some minor errors.
+Yoav Peled describes Paradigm Lost as "a path-breaking book, anchoring the credo of the 'one-state reality paradigm' in a foundational text" but criticizes some minor errors.